-Sustineo was engaged in 2014 to develop public awareness models for consumer protection relevant to the ASEAN region.
-The project aimed to support a systematic approach towards consumer education in ASEAN covering a range of consumer constituencies, issues, delivery systems and appraisal procedures.
-The key project outputs include the models for enhancing awareness of consumer protection and guidelines for their use.
+Sustineo was engaged to develop public awareness models for consumer protection relevant to the ASEAN region.
+This project aimed to support a systematic approach towards consumer education in ASEAN covering a range of consumer constituencies, issues, delivery systems and appraisal procedures.
+The key project outputs included models for enhancing awareness of consumer protection and guidelines for their use.

-Our approach focused on high quality research from leading academics in the field, and used a theoretical framework to develop the most useful and conceptually rigorous public awareness models for consumer protection.
-This was complemented by substantive engagement with the key stakeholders and constituents in the sector to ensure that the products were as flexible and practical as possible to guarantee their relevance for a broad range of audiences.
+Approach: The Sustineo team’s approach focused on high quality research from leading academics in the field, and designing a theoretical framework to develop and adapt the most useful and conceptually rigorous public awareness models for consumer protection.
+This was complemented by extensive engagement with key stakeholders and constituents to ensure the products were as flexible and practical as possible to guarantee their relevance for a broad range of audiences.

-The development of the public awareness models were informed by an extensive literature review of peer reviewed and government literature and assessment on best practice in consumer protection.
-Field trips were conducted in Cambodia, Indonesia and Singapore to investigate consumer protection issues within the ASEAN, and ensure the models would be adaptive to the Southeast Asian context.
-The models and guidelines for use were presented and critiqued through two validation workshops, conducted in Brunei Darussalam and Indonesia.
+The project commenced with an extensive literature review of peer reviewed and government literature.
+This was followed by field visits in Cambodia, Indonesia and Singapore to investigate consumer protection issues within ASEAN, and ensure the models would be adaptive to the Southeast Asian context.
+The models and guidelines developed were presented and critiqued through two validation workshops, conducted in Brunei Darussalam and Indonesia.

-Sustineo’s impact with key officials and stakeholders in the consumer protection sector in ASEAN Member States became evident immediately through active and substantive engagement with the subject matter.
-Stakeholders were enthused by the approach used by the Sustineo team, which acknowledged the different levels of capacity, capability and experience within the ASEAN regions and the need for targeting of marginal groups of consumers within individual countries.
-Stakeholders were pleased that Sustineo was able to identify that in many places the necessary consumer protection policy and practices existed and were well regarded but that regulation needed to be improved.
-The consultative approach taken throughout the project ensured that the products developed were useful and would allow governments to plan and develop programs to increase public awareness regarding consumer issues.
+Outcome: Sustineo’s rapport with key officials and stakeholders in the consumer protection sector in ASEAN Member States became evident early on through active and substantive engagement with the subject matter.
+Stakeholders were enthused by the approach used by the Sustineo team, which acknowledged the different levels of capacity, capability and experience within ASEAN, as well as the need for targeting of marginal groups.
+Stakeholders were pleased that the Sustineo team was able to identify that in many places the necessary consumer protection policy and practices existed and were well regarded but that regulation needed to be improved.
+The consultative approach taken throughout the project ensured the final products were useful and contextually appropriate to the ASEAN context.